JonathanHonrada/TicTacToe_Basys3/README.md

 --------------
 Looking at the black box diagram, we can see that there are is a 4-bit input from the keypad rows and a 4-bit output to the keypad columns.
 These are signals are both read in our circuit to determine which move is currently being played or in short, they detect a button press for specific keys.
 The column outputs are used to drive the keypad and this function will be explained later on.
 There is also a reset input which is used to clear the game board.
 And there is a 4-bit output DISP_EN which drives the anodes on the seven segment display and a 8-bit output SEGMENTS which drives the segments on the seven segment display.
 And lastly there is a clock input which is used to synchronize various modules of our circuit.

+### "Submit Move" Module ###
-"submit move module" -- has an fsm which drives keypad(col output), reads from keypad(encoding), switches players after turn is done,reset input which submits a special move "0000" that clears the 18-bit game register;
+has an fsm which drives keypad(col output), reads from keypad(encoding), switches players after turn is done,reset input which submits a special move "0000" that clears the 18-bit game register;

+### "Game Controller" Module ###
-"game controller module" -- decodes output from submit move module into positions on the board stored in 18-bit register, tells the submit move module which player made the last move allowing it to conduct the player-switch function,
+decodes output from submit move module into positions on the board stored in 18-bit register, tells the submit move module which player made the last move allowing it to conduct the player-switch function,

+### "Win Detector" module" ###
-"win detector module" -- constantly reading the 18-bit game register on the clock edge, if a win is detected for player 1 outputs "01" to sseg module, if a win is detected for player 2 outputs "10" to game module, default output of "00" means no win detected
+constantly reading the 18-bit game register on the clock edge, if a win is detected for player 1 outputs "01" to sseg module, if a win is detected for player 2 outputs "10" to game module, default output of "00" means no win detected

+### "SSEG DISP" ###
-"sseg disp" -- drives the segment display at like 4500 Hz i think to allow display multiplexing (super cool), displays current game on leftmost seven segments, solid bar = pl 1, flashing bar = pl 2 ONLY while win == "00", if win == "01" or "10" it'll display that number on all segments instead
+drives the segment display at like 4500 Hz i think to allow display multiplexing (super cool), displays current game on leftmost seven segments, solid bar = pl 1, flashing bar = pl 2 ONLY while win == "00", if win == "01" or "10" it'll display that number on all segments instead

 ![Picture:Elaborated Design](https://raw.githubusercontent.com/JonathanHonrada/TicTacToe_Basys3/master/elaborated_design.png)